tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - “There are no good habits or habits.
 There are only effective habits.” – James Clear
   - “Does this behaviour help me become the type of person I wish to be?”
   - “Does this habit cast a vote for or against my desired identity?”
+  - Make a list of your daily habits.
+  - As yourself if each habit is positive, negative, or neutral (this will depend on your goals).
+  - **A helpful question is, “Does this behavior help me become the type of person I wish to be?”**
+  - The purpose the Habits Scorecard is to simply recognize your habits and acknowledge the cues that trigger them, which makes it possible to respond in a way that benefits you.

 - Simply observe.
   - The goal of tracking is not to change your behaviour.
 Track without judgement.